Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Analysis and Proofs

 \subsection{Existence: The Piecewise Constant Case}

 In this section we focus on the case where $\hf$ and $\hg$ are piecewise constant.
-In this case the spatially coupled system is finite dimensional.
-We further assume that $\smthker$ is strictly positive on $\reals.$ This ensures in a simple way that no degeneracy occurs when determining EXIT functions from spatial functions since $\frac{d}{dx} \gS(x) > 0$ for any non-constant $g \in \sptfns.$
+In this case the spatially coupled system is finite dimensional, which simplifies the analysis significantly.
+We further assume that $\smthker$ is strictly positive on $\reals$ and Lipschitz continuous.
+Strict positivity ensures in a simple way that no degeneracy occurs when determining EXIT functions from spatial functions since $\gS_x(x) > 0$ for any non-constant $g \in \sptfns.$

 We will write piecewise constant functions $\hf,\hg \in \exitfns$ as

 where $\unitstep$ is the unit step (Heaviside) function\footnote{The regularity assumptions on $\smthker$ ensure that the precise value of $\hf$ and $\hg$ at points of discontinuity has no impact on the analysis.} and where we assume $\delhf_j,\delhg_i > 0,$ and $\sum_{j=1}^{\Kf} \delhf_j = 1$ and $\sum_{i=1}^{\Kg} \delhg_i = 1.$